maxmurder/rogue-frame/README.md

 Framework for ncurses roguelike games.

 This will be a rather ambitious and long term  project.
-The goal is to create a framework for building various ascii roguelike games.
-Idealy this will be a highly customizable framework, using a component based data oriented design where most game rules, creatures, worlds are defined at run-time.
+The goal is to create a framework for building various ascii roguelike games/experiments.

 Desired Feautres: